-You can find more than 900,000 apps in Apple app store and about 750,000 items in Google Play.
-For Blackberry and Windows 8.2, there are 120,000 and 80,000 respectively.
+You can find more than 2 million apps in the Apple app store and about 3.8 million items in Google Play.
+For Blackberry and Windows, there are 234,500 and 669,000 mobile apps respectively.

 It is very hard to overrate this phase of a development process.
-Thorough planning helps to understand where are you now and how to get to desired point.
+Thorough planning helps to understand where are you now and how to get to the desired point.
 The perfect situation is when you connect your app development team or at least share your research with them before the actual start.

-After you have decided on idea, you need to check your competitors carefully.
+After you have decided on the idea, you need to check your competitors carefully.
 Use the SWOT-analysis to underline their strengths and weaknesses and adjust your strategy.

-At this stage, you also need to make user personas analysis and set up KPI`s.
+At this stage, you also need to make user personas analysis and set up KPIs.

-It is possible to conduct the first step without your development team, but for the step 2 and further you definitely need them to be on your assistance.
+It is possible to conduct the first step without your development team, but for the step 2 and further, you definitely need them to be on your assistance.